attomos/hdoc-tracker/README.md

   - [x] Filter by round
   - [x] need an API for new rounds (or for the sake of learning 😏)
 - [ ] support for new rounds (UI)
+- [ ] put more context in automatic commits
+  - [ ] time taken
+  - [ ] pretty stats table (probably better add a comment in each automatic tweet)
 - [ ] new data storage design
   - [ ] where to keep the backend state (everything in upstash?)
   - [ ] data backup (S3 or some storage service)